johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

 # 16-Bit Unit Vector Compression using Discrete Spherical Coordinates (DSC).

-While writing my C# code for a rendering tool using Directx, I had the need to reduce the size of the normal vectors.
-I realized that the size of the data to be sent to the GPU and/or the file storage for a simple mesh geometry, increased excessively as the number of vertices increased.
+While writing my C# code for a rendering tool using Directx, I realized that the size of the data to be sent to the GPU and/or the file storage for a simple mesh geometry, increased excessively as the number of vertices increased.
 The Normal is often used in 3D graphic to determine a surface's orientation, it consists of a 3xfloat vector with unit length so the values of x y z are in the {-1,1} range.
 Googling I found several methods but the one that seemed most effective to me is a spherical distribution of the vectors as described in this article: https://web.archive.org/web/20250819071608mp_/https://www.sciencedirect.com/science/article/abs/pii/S0097849312000568